hmrc/income-tax-mtd-changelog/README.md

 ##### Removed

-The optional array `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards for this endpoint:
+Retrieve Charitable Giving Tax Relief:

-- Retrieve Charitable Giving Tax Relief
+- The optional array `nonUkCharities` has been removed from the response body for tax years 2025-26 onwards

 ---